hubecker/lvm-openstack-adapters/README.md

 ```
 ###Build the project

-You will need maven installed to package the ear file (tested with Apache Maven 3.0.5):
+You will need maven installed to package the ear file (tested with [Apache Maven 3.0.5](http://archive.apache.org/dist/maven/maven-3/3.0.5/binaries/) (does not work with maven 2.x or 3.3.x):

 ```
 cd lvm-openstack-adapters